-I am a Postdoctoral Researcher at the Department of Political Science of the University of Granada in Spain and a Visiting Scholar at The Minda de Gunzburg Center for European Studies (CES) at Harvard University (2016/2017).
+I am a Postdoctoral Fellow at the Department of Political Science of the University of Granada in Spain and a Visiting Scholar at The Minda de Gunzburg Center for European Studies (CES) at Harvard University (2016/2017).
 Starting in September 2017, I will be a Juan de la Cierva Postdoctoral Fellow at the Department of Social Sciences at the University Carlos III in Madrid.

 My principal research interests lie in the area of EU politics, comparative European politics, and political sociology of European integration.
 I focus on political identities and attitudes towards the European Union and explore the role of public opinion and elite positions in the process of integration.
 I am also interested in the impact of transnational mobility on identities and the development of European citizenship.

 In my research, I mostly use quantitative methods (especially as applied to the analysis of cross-national datasets to explore the importance of context), but I have also significant experience with qualitative approaches, as I have developed projects in the past which relied on in-depth interviews and press analysis.

 In February 2015, I defended my Ph.D. in Social Sciences awarded by the University of Granada (Cum Laude).
 My doctoral dissertation explores the role of political identities as a central element of attitudes towards European integration in the context of its enlargement towards the East.
 While I am currently working on publications from the thesis, part of this research has already recently appeared as an article in European Union Politics, co-authored with Bes Ceka (Davidson College, NC) .